 Vietnam is home to a variety of environments including mountainous areas and these are Vietnam’s best-kept secrets.
-Dalat is surrounded by forests of pines, agriculture farms and many waterfalls which are 100% swimmable!
+Dalat is surrounded by forests of pines, agricultural farms, and many waterfalls which are 100% swimmable!

 Relaxing by waterfalls is a must while in the Southern Highlands.
 One, in particular, that is my favorite is Tiger Falls, some 14 kilometers east of Dalat.

 On land, Nha Trang has a place where you can go immerse your body in warm mud that is said to be beneficial to your skin at Thap Ba Hot Springs.
-Being covered in mud not your thing?
+Is being covered in mud, not your thing?
 No worries!

 The Japanese Bridge

-For a few Vietnamese dong, an incense stick can be purchased in order to pay respects.
+For a few Vietnamese dongs, an incense stick can be purchased in order to pay respects.

 Coastal Hoi An